 The hope is that potential clients will read the glowing reviews on their webpage.
 The potential clients will then decide to hire the law firm.
 In theory, this makes sense, but there is a problem with the analysis.

 The problem with the analysis is most potential clients can quickly tell that the reviews are all glowing.
-The prospective clients can also easily see that unhappy clients are unable to post their reviews on the testimonials’ page because the law firm created and controls it.
+Prospective clients can easily see that unhappy clients are unable to post their reviews on the testimonials page because the law firm created and controls it.

 For this reason, lawyers and law firms should focus their efforts on getting positive reviews on third-party sources.
 The number of third-party review sites is vast in number.
 But to the extent lawyers and law firms are concerned about online reviews, they should focus on these third-party sites versus a testimonials’ page on their webpage.